digitalocean-labs/goldfish/README.md

    --backend storage      Backend to use for secret storage, either "sqlite" or "redis" (default: "sqlite") [$BACKEND_STORE] --breaker-ratio value  Circuit-breaker failure ratio; zero or less to disable the circuit-breaker (default: 0.1) [$BREAKER_RATIO]
    --pid-file path        PID file path; use "skip" to disable file creation (default: "/app/goldfish.pid") [$PID_FILE]

+   CSRF protection

+   --csrf-key value  CSRF cookie key; a random key will be used if not provided [$CSRF_KEY] --csrf-secure     Set to "true" when running with HTTPS (default: false) [$CSRF_SECURE]

    HTTPS listener